itsallcode/openfasttrace-architecture-template/doc/quality_scenarios.md

 #### Maximum Dish List Download Duration
 `arch~ayb.maximum-dish-list-download-duration~1`

-Measured with a network connection of at least 1 MBit effective throughput and an end-to-end latency of no longer than 10 ms, the Cook component takes a maximum of 10 seconds to update the complete dish list including recipes in at least 95% of all cases.
+Measured with a network connection of at least 1 MBit effective throughput and an end-to-end latency of no longer than 10 ms, the Cook component takes a maximum of 10 seconds to download the complete dish list including recipes from the CookingBook component in at least 95% of all cases.

 Rationale: